StotoV/Tjirp/CONTRIBUTING.md

 First of all, thanks for taking the time to contribute to this project!
 On this page you will find everything you need to get started working on this project.

 ## Submitting changes
-Please add an clear description to every pull request containing what you have done and it's impact.
+Please add a clear description to every pull request containing what you have done and it's impact.
 As for commits, make sure they are atomic (one feature per commit) and write clear commit descriptions.
 One-line commit descriptions are fine for small changes, but bigger changes should look as following:

 ```
   $ git commit -m "A brief summary of the commit